Kanaries/Rath/README.md

 │    6    │      'Count'      │ 2.822952399757021  │ 4.392317422778761 │
 └─────────┴───────────────────┴────────────────────┴───────────────────┘
 ```
-Then, the showme will match each field with a proper visual element based on the impurity *(Tan, et al, Introduction to Data Mining, 2011)* of the field and the sensation of aestheics *(Fechner, 1860, Elemente der Psychophysik)* .
+Then, the showme will match each field with a proper visual element based on the impurity *(Tan, et al, 2011, Introduction to Data Mining)* of the field and the sensation of aestheics *(Wilkinson, 2005, The Grammar of Graphics)* .
 ```js
 {
   position: [ 'Count', 'Age(group)' ],